AI Assistant

 NetXMS includes an integrated AI assistant that helps with network monitoring, incident analysis, log investigation, and day-to-day administration tasks.
 The AI assistant connects to large language models (LLMs) and uses a set of built-in functions to query live NetXMS data, execute actions, and provide context-aware recommendations.

-This chapter covers the configuration of LLM providers, the use of the AI assistant in the management client and command-line interface, background AI tasks, and the AI message system.
+This chapter covers the configuration of LLM providers, the use of the AI assistant in the management client and command-line interface, background AI tasks, AI operators, and the AI message system.

 Getting Started